BentoBoxWorld/website/templates/descriptions/magiccobblestonegenerator.md

-MagicCobblestoneGenerator is an Addon for BentoBox and Gamemodes as Skyblock, AcidIsland, CaveBlock and SkyGrid.

-With this Add-on you can provide players a simple and effective way to generate resources on their islands.
+**MagicCobblestoneGenerator** provide players a simple and effective way to generate resources on their islands.

 Some specifications about this add-on: